lazavgeridis/LunarLander-v2/README.md

 3. `lr=0.001`
 ![all_agents_lr0001](data/all_lr0001.png)

+Note that the value of learning rate (equivalently the constant step-size parameter) only affects the performance of Sarsa, Q-learning and DQN.
+The Monte-Carlo variant implemented here is called **Every Visit** Monte-Carlo and it uses a true running average in the policy evaluation step.
+Subsequently, learning rate does not have any effect on the algorithm's training progress.
-For the 3 experiments conducted above, we compute the average reward of each rl algorithm (averaged across 10000 episodes of training)
+For the 3 experiments conducted above, we compute the average reward for each rl algorithm (averaged across 10000 episodes of training)

 |             | Learning rate=0.1 | Learning rate=0.01 | Learning rate=0.001 |
 | ---------   | ----------------- | ------------------ | ------------------- |